verless/verless/docs/command-reference.md

 ## verless create

-The `verless create` command does not provide any functionality.
+The `verless create` command does not provide any functionality and only prints usage information instead.

 ## verless create project

 `verless create project NAME` initializes a new verless standard project with all directories and files required for running a build.
 If the `NAME` directory already exists, the command will fail.
 Use `--overwrite` to overwrite the directory with the new project.

+**Caution:** The entire directory will be deleted when doing so.

 | Option        | Short | Type   | Example       | Description                                             |
 |---------------|-------|--------|---------------|---------------------------------------------------------|